jatufin/birdnest/README.md

 * Store bird nests in a list inside the Drones object.
 This way multiple nests with different size No Fly Zones could be surveyed.
 * Current tests are not comprehensive and should be expanded
+* Source files should be structured in sub directories using Flask Blueprint